 “We use UsabilityHub a lot as there was a lot of analysing, and re-testing variations involving the whole digital assets.” said James Noble.

-Testing was for both the audience and ourselves so that we could base decisions on fact, not opinion.
+Testing was for the audience and ourselves so we could base decisions on fact, not opinion.
 We couldn’t afford mistakes and had to make sure the outcome was right first time.